 22. While in the foregoing paragraphs we have dealt with the procedure followed in obtaining Acceptance of Necessity and suggested that improvements should and could be effected, we now examine what happens after the necessity of a project has been accepted.
 Under the present procedure after Acceptance of Necessity, a siting board is convened which deals with the project in its full details, prepares site plan and approximate estimates for obtaining Administrative Approval.
 The Committee was informed that the deliberations of these siting boards and the vetting of their proceedings need considerable improvement.
 For proper planning of projects it is essential that officers with specialised knowledge should be associated with these boards more intimately at the very beginning.
-For example, an ordnance officer should have considerable say in the matter of planning of EME workshops.
+For example, an ordnance officer should have considerable say in the matter of planning ordnance depots or an EME officer should be associated with the design of EME workshops.

-(ii) APPROXIMATE ESTIMATES
+(ii) Approximate Estimates